XVARY Composite Score

 -

-d-wave is a leading provider of quantum computing systems, software, and services.
+D-wave is a leading provider of quantum computing systems, software, and services.

 -

-its mission is to help customers realize the value of quantum computing to address complex computational problems that cannot be solved with classical computing alone.
+Its mission is to help customers realize the value of quantum computing to address complex computational problems that cannot be solved with classical computing alone.

 -

-the company had a busy start to 2026.
+The company had a busy start to 2026.

 during the first two months of the year, it secured bookings of more than $30 million, up from less than $20 million for all of 2025. among the highlights were a $20million system sale to florida atlantic university and a $10-million, two-year license deal with a large company. given these encouraging developments, revenues seem likely to take a nice step higher this year, though quarterly results figure to remain lumpy, partly reflecting the timing of system sales.